Dust Bowl Ballads: Background

-At the time Victor Records was looking for an answer to rival Columbia Records folk singer Burl Ives, so they signed 27-year-old Guthrie and put him in a recording studio.
+Victor Records was looking for a rival to successful folk singer Burl Ives on Columbia Records, so they signed 27-year-old Guthrie and put him in a recording studio.
 This would be the only major label for which Guthrie ever recorded.
 He later went on to record more with Moses Asch of Folkways Records.

 On the liner notes for the Folkways Records reissue Woody Guthrie said:

 I've lived in these duststorms just about all my life.
 (I mean, I tried to live).
 I met millions of good folks trying to hang on and to stay alive with the dust cutting down every hope.
 I am made out of this dust and out of this fast wind and I know that I'm going to win out on top of both of them if only my government and my office holder will help me.
 I wrote up these eight songs here to try to show you how it is to live under the wild and windy actions of the great duststorms that ride in and out and up and down.